Nikolai Ustryalov

-Nikolai Vasilyevich Ustryalov (Николай Васильевич Устрялов; November 25, 1890 – September 14, 1937) was a Russian politician and a leading pioneer of National Bolshevism.
+Nikolai Vasilyevich Ustryalov (Николай Васильевич Устрялов; November 25, 1890 – September 14, 1937) was a Russian politician, philosopher and a leader of a group known as Smenovekhovtsy.
 His great-uncle was Nikolay Gerasimovich Ustryalov.
-Ustryalov and many of his followers were later charged with counter-revolutionary activity and executed during the Great Purge.
+Ustryalov and many of his followers were later executed during the Great Purge.

 Early years

 Ustryalov was born in Saint Petersburg.
 He graduated in law from Moscow University in 1913.
 Teaching at Moscow University, he was initially a member of the Constitutional Democratic Party.
 Ustryalov belonged to a tendency of Slavophile intellectuals, although from early on he departed from his contemporaries by being less enthusiastic about the Eastern Orthodox Church than the likes of Sergei Bulgakov and Peter Berngardovich Struve.
 He started out as a supporter of the "Whites" in the Russian Civil War and saw service under the command of Aleksandr Kolchak.
 However Ustryalov changed his views towards a fusion of nationalism with Bolshevism, with the new communism presented as the best hope for re-establishing Russia as an international power.